cdown/chrisdown.name/_posts/2026-03-17-zswap-vs-zram-when-to-use-what.md

 (lmkd).
 That combination completely sidesteps LRU inversion, because there is no disk swap tier to invert against.
 But Android's zram setup works because it has been extensively tuned for phone hardware and phone workloads -- and those assumptions don't travel.
-When we brought a similar setup to Quest, we found that the kernel's defaults actively worked against us in ways that weren't obvious.
-For example, the `vm.page-cluster` sysctl controls how many consecutive pages the kernel reads from swap at once, and defaults to 3 (this is logarithmic, so 2^3 pages).
-On disk, that may well be a sensible readahead optimisation.
-On zram, it's pure overhead: compressed pages have no locality, so pre-fetching neighbours buys you nothing and multiplies the cost of every swap-in.
-Getting it right required us to go back to basics and revisit assumptions the kernel makes for disk that simply don't hold for zram.
+The deeper problem is that zram sits outside the mm subsystem, and as such the kernel's own disk-oriented heuristics actively work against you.

+As just one example, there is a kernel tunable called `vm.page-cluster` that decides how many pages we want to read ahead when we are faulting in a single swap page.
+It is logarithmic, so for example, is `vm.page-cluster` is 4, we would read in 2^4 pages to try to amortise disk work ahead of time while it's cheap and sequential.
+This is more important on hard drives, but there is still a meaningful performance delta between random and sequential reads even on modern NAND.

+When we started working on using zram on Quest (since it runs on Android, which makes use of zram), one problem we ran into was `vm.page-cluster`: it defaults to 3, meaning the kernel reads 2^3 pages at once from swap as a readahead optimisation.
+When reading from disk, that's sensible: pages near each other on disk tend to be needed near each other in time, so it's good to amortise.
+But with zram, this assumption no longer holds at all, and in fact works against you quite considerably.
+With zram, compressed pages have no locality, so you're paying for 8 swap-ins every time you need 1.
+Importantly, this is neither something specific to Quest, nor `vm.page-cluster`, it's more a consequence of the kernel treating zram like any other block device. `vm.page-cluster` is at least tunable, but there are other assumptions baked into the kernel that aren't even exposed as sysctls.
+In many cases the kernel will fight against you, and it takes a lot of effort and knowledge to get this right.

-Servers are where zram becomes an especially hard sell.
+Servers are another place where zram becomes an especially hard sell.
 Aside from the way in which zram (doesn't) degrade, zram's memory usage is basically opaque to the kernel and is not charged to any cgroup.
 The kernel has no visibility into how much memory zram is consuming on behalf of a given cgroup, which can break resource isolation and pressure signals between services.
 This gap alone has been a hard blocker for zram adoption at a number of organisations, including Meta, that run containerised or isolated workloads.

 In practice, across the services we've deployed zswap on at scale, it has consistently reduced OOMs, cut disk write pressure, and done so without any